There are a lot of things a strong relationship is able to overcome and power through;

 The opposite of love is not hate, it’s indifference.
 The opposite of art is not ugliness, it’s indifference.
 The opposite of faith is not heresy, it’s indifference.
 And the opposite of life is not death, it’s indifference. — Elie Wiesel

 If you turned around to your husband or wife and told them, “Honey, I have a confession.
 I popped round to the neighbor to borrow a bag of sugar and found myself overcome with lust.
-We had a quick romp in the shed and have organised ourselves a romantic date at The Ivy next week”
+We had a quick romp in the shed and have organized ourselves a romantic date at The Ivy next week”

 Imagine you explained this to your partner and they said, “Alright, can you get milk on the way back?”

-Or what if you explained, “Darling, I need to tell you that lately, i’ve been feeling terribly lonely.
+Or what if you explained, “Darling, I need to tell you that lately, I’ve been feeling terribly lonely.
 I miss you when you go away for work and feel as though you spend more time down the pub with friends when you are back”

 And in complete indifference, your partner said, “That’s a shame, maybe you should call a friend” *Off they trot down the pub*

-Or how about, “Honey, I just won my first gold Olympic medal and been approached by loads of brands wanting to sponsor me in the future!”
+Or how about, “Honey, I just won my first gold Olympic medal and have been approached by loads of brands wanting to sponsor me in the future!”

 And the response was, “Cool”

 We recoil from feelings of hate or jealousy, they make us feel guilty.
-They make us feel as though we’ve failed or unable to be a bigger person.
+They make us feel as though we’ve failed or are unable to be a bigger person.
 They can make us feel ashamed that we could feel such ugly emotions toward someone we love.
 Yet, healthy amounts of these feelings stem from deep love.